PraneethJain/GSoC/README.md

 - The `<` operator having different behaviour on `C++17` and `C++20` for `std::pair` was a surprisingly hard bug to catch.
 [PR](https://github.com/JuliaInterop/libcxxwrap-julia/pull/163)

 ## Further Work

+- Look into methods to reduce the compile time of libcxxwrap